orangejenny/flavors/README.md

 ![screenshot of complex filtering](https://github.com/orangejenny/flavors/blob/master/readme/complex_filter.png?raw=true)

-Any filtered set ofsongs can then be exported into a playlist, an M3U file based on local filenames.
+Any filtered set of songs can then be exported into a playlist, an M3U file based on local filenames.
 Different devices with different file hierarchies can be configured.

 ![screenshot of export actions](https://github.com/orangejenny/flavors/blob/master/readme/export.png?raw=true)

 ## Tags

-Users can browse tags and related tags.
+The user can browse tags and related tags.

 ![screenshot of tags display](https://github.com/orangejenny/flavors/blob/master/readme/tags.png?raw=true)